It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 Fertilizing the lawn is basically just about providing it with the nutrients it needs, and these can sometimes come from some unusual sources.

-This incredible post from Gardening Knowhow shows four different recipes for fertilizers which can be made out of substances you may already have around the home.
+This incredible post from Gardening Knowhow shows four different recipes for fertilizers that can be made out of substances you may already have around the home.
 You can even use leftover soda that has gone flat to beer that has gone past its best before date.

 Fertilizer can cost around $20 for 10lb of concentrate.